maisieccino/syseng19-site/_posts/2016-11-05-moscow-requirements.md

 		    </tr>
 		    <tr>
 		        <td>Web Application</td>
-		        <td>The application must be able to be accessed on both mobile and desktop form factors</td>
+		        <td>A complete web application must be provided by the end of the development phase which includes a client side user interface and a functional server back end</td>
 		        <td>Functional</td>
 		    </tr>
 		    <tr>